 445 N. Clark Street, River North

-To celebrate Mexican Independence Day, Frontera Grill will feature a chile en nogada special from September 15 through September 18.
-The poblano pepper is stuffed with a pork filling made with roasted tomato, fall fruits, and almonds (for a variety of sweet and savory flavors and textures) and served with a walnut sauce made with goat cheese, cream, and sherry.
+Frontera Grill will serve chiles en nogada from Thursday, September 15 through Saturday, September 17.
+The dish features a poblano pepper stuffed with a pork filling made with roasted tomato, fall fruits, and almonds.
+It comes with a walnut sauce made with goat cheese, cream, and sherry.
 The dish is finished with pomegranate seeds and parsley.

 7403 Madison Street, Forest Park

-The dish is available now through the end of December at their new Forest Park location.
+The dish is available now from the second week of September through the end of December.

 1758 W. 18th Street, Pilsen

-The plate will remain on the menu for the entire month of September.
+The plate is available at 5 Rabanitos starting this weekend and will remain on the menu for the entire month of September.

 2834 W. Cermak Road, Little Village